telegraph/frontend-exercise/README.md

 * The designs are in [Figma](https://help.figma.com/article/116-getting-started) and can be found [here](https://www.figma.com/file/aNhLCCBFArm2CgETeo47lV/Article-Template)
 * You can toggle the grid on and off by clicking the hamburger menu (top left) and selecting `View > Layout Grids`.
+* The font in the design file is a custom font so feel free to use whichever font you like.

 ## :floppy_disk: Set up